browserengineering/book/book/accessibility.md

 The reasons for customizing, of course, are as diverse as the customizations themselves.
-MDN [reports][mdn-def] that the World Health Organization [found][who-fact-sheet] as much as 15% of the world population have some form of disability, and many of them are severe or permanent.
+MDN [reports][mdn-def] that the World Health Organization [found][who-fact-sheet] that as much as 15% of the world population have some form of disability, and many of them are severe or permanent.
 Nearly all of them can benefit greatly from the accessibility features described in this chapter.
 The more severe the disability for a particular person, the more